DATES: February 3 – 16, 2022

 Next stop in the Volta Region is pretty Lake Volta, before turning south to Tema and Teshie.
 After our batik workshop and the visit to the coffin carver, we’ll return to Accra.
 One day we’ll stop in the fishing town of Jamestown, with its fresh fish market, tuna smoking ovens and fishing scene on the beach.
-We will meet with a friend who works there.
+We will meet with a friend who is the Director there.
 He’ll show us the boats being crafted by hand, and will explain how the communal fishing organization works.
 He will also show us the little school for the fishermen’s children (built by Canadians) and you can donate school supplies here if you wish.

 Kente Cloth, Adinkra and Batik

 The famous Ghanaian kente cloth is still woven in several places.
 We’ll meet a weaver in Bonwire (near Kumasi) who will show us weaving techniques and you can sit at a loom and try your hand.
 He will also explain the significance of the beautiful designs and color combinations.
 There are over 300 kente patterns, each with its own name and meaning derived from proverbs, historical events, and important chiefs.
 We’ll meet the weavers in individual and coop settings to see weaving demonstrations by both Ewe and Ashanti people.
 Also you’ll be able to buy their work directly from them and observe their working techniques.

 We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
 We will print adinkra motifs with stamps made from sections of hand-carved dried gourd.
 Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik.
 Also we’ll make recycled glass beads with famous bead artist Cedi.
 At a fabulous weekly Bead Market, dozens of vendors offer an amazing variety of handmade beads, for great prices.
 Later we’ll create necklaces and bracelets from our handmade beads and newly acquired ones.
 These hands-on workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.